UM Counseling and Psychological Services Student Advisory Board (CAPS SAB)

-The CAPS Student Advisory Board (CAPS SAB) is a community of undergraduate and graduate students interested in advising Counseling and Psychological Services on the variety of ways in which we engage with the greater UM community on matters of college student mental health.
+The CAPS Student Advisory Board (CAPS SAB) is a community of undergraduate and graduate students interested in advising Counseling and Psychological Services on the variety of ways in which we engage with the greater UM community on matters of college student mental health as well as actively participating in topic-focused projects.
 The CAPS SAB was established in 2008 and advises CAPS on matters of mental health outreach to all students, provides valuable input on various agency decisions and is involved in staff searches.
 CAPS SAB members have the opportunity to work closely with the Director and Associate Director of Counseling and Psychological Services.
 We truly value CAPS SAB input and work hard towards implementing suggestions.

 - #CAPSonTimeOut mental health social media challenge

 - Creating, writing and acting in a CAPS promotional video https://youtu.be/ozUDB86qTP4